redox-os/website/content/news/this-month-250430.md

 - (drivers) bjorn3 updated the VESA driver (vesad) to disable the kernel graphical debugging as late as possible
 - (drivers) bjorn3 fixed the ARM64 support on the PCI driver
 - (drivers) bjorn3 improved the error message when the hardware don't support ACPI
+- (system) 4lDO2 finished the userspace-based process manager and migrated necessary system components to use it
 - (system) Jeremy Soller updated uutils to the latest commit
 - (system) Darley Barreto implemented the `openat()` POSIX function which allows file locations to be isolated from the program.
 It will replace the "named dup" calls, which are non-standard (not POSIX or Linux) so you can access a specific resource or get/set values of a certain category for a resource
-- (system) 4lDO2 migrated more system components and libraries to the userspace-based process manager
 - (system) 4lDO2 implemented a readiness-based I/O model wrapper for the completion-based I/O model to reduce boilerplate code in the `redox-scheme` library
 - (system) 4lDO2 updated `escalated` to use the `redox-scheme` library and `SYS_CALL` system call
 - (system) 4lDO2 implemented cancellation on the Orbital scheme
 - (system) 4lDO2 implemented cancellation on the `audiod` scheme
 - (system) 4lDO2 updated the `audiod` daemon to use the `redox-scheme` library
 - (system) bjorn3 fixed the ARM64 support on the `bootstrap` program
+- (system) bjorn3 implemented the `sudo` daemon to replace the `setuid()` function and the `escalated` daemon to remove a security flaw from Ancient Unix
 - (system) bjorn3 changed the boot order to start the `logd` daemon before the `fbbootlogd` daemon
 - (system) bjorn3 implemented the support for new sink sources on the `logd` daemon
 - (system) bjorn3 restored the relibc static linking on the Ion shell to improve the relibc and dynamic linker debugging